All men are created equal

-The phrase echoes the words of John Locke in his second treatise on government, and other authors as early as the 14th century.
+Drawing from Enlightenment philosophy, the phrase reflects the influence of John Locke's second treatise on government, particularly his belief in the inherent equality and individual liberty.
+Similar ideas can be traced back to earlier works, including medieval and classical sources, which emphasized the dignity and worth of all human beings.
 Jefferson applied the concept in his original draft of the declaration.
-It was thereafter quoted and incorporated into speeches by a wide array of substantial figures in American political and social life in the United States.
-The final form of the phrase was stylized by Benjamin Franklin.
+The phrase was subsequently quoted and incorporated into the speeches and writings of prominent figures throughout American political and social history.
 It has been called an "immortal declaration", and "perhaps [the] single phrase" of the American Revolutionary period with the greatest "continuing importance."